-ISSUES WITH DESIGN AND IMPLEMENTATION
+DESIGN AND IMPLEMENTATION CONSIDERATIONS

-There are several issues that need to be considered when migrating/converting Express applications.
+There are several issues that need to be considered when building BI Beans applications.
 Since BI Beans is now based upon Java there are enhanced functionality and flexible deployment options along with some limitations.
-There are some things that cannot be done in Java that could be done in OEO.
-Most of these limitations pertain to windows and operating system functions that cannot be performed.
-In reality, maybe these functions should not be used anyway.
+There are some things that cannot be done in the thin client that can be done in the thick client.
+Most of these limitations pertain to usability and how the end-user wants the application to operate.